serezha-goncharov/serezha-goncharov/README.md

 👋 Hi, I’m @serezha-goncharov.

 > I have 3+ years of working with web as a QA Engineer,
 > but I just get more fun when I bring something new to the world,
 > rather then check how others doing it.

-🚀 I’m inlove with web and creating web (Front-end) projects
+🚀 I’m in love with web and creating web (Front-end) projects
 🌱 I’m currently studying in [@rolling-scopes-school](https://github.com/rolling-scopes-school)
 📫 How to reach me https://t.me/serezha_goncharov